mdanyalmalik/panel-trace/README.md

 - `contextIsolation` is enabled.
 - `nodeIntegration` is disabled.
 - Renderer code uses a typed preload API instead of direct Node access.
-- The Voyage API key is encrypted with Electron `safeStorage`.
+- Voyage and Gemini API keys are encrypted with Electron `safeStorage`.
-- The saved key is never sent back to the renderer.
+- Saved keys are never sent back to the renderer.
-- Voyage calls are made from the main process.
+- Voyage and Gemini calls are made from the main process.
 - Evidence-window open requests are revalidated in the main process against the spoiler boundary.
+- Codex and Claude Code CLI integrations are not used.

-The API key is not stored inside the repo and should not appear in git.
+API keys are not stored inside the repo and should not appear in git.

 ## Getting Started